nrai14/Password-Generator/README.md

   * Once prompts are answered then the password should be generated and displayed in an alert or written to the page

-© 2022 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.